Loading Experience

 Two years ago, Adam wrote him a letter and gave him everything — Jen’s therapy transcripts, her family history, the truth about her sister’s death.

-Marcus has been studying her ever since.
-Now he rewrites the play around her.
-Lines from her therapist’s office turn up in the script.
-Then her own words.
-Then a sentence she has never said out loud.
+Marcus rewrites the play around her.
+Lines from her therapist’s office show up in the script.

-By the time Jen sees what’s happening, the company is already rehearsing her — gesture for gesture, breath for breath.
+By the time Jen realizes what’s happening, her understudy has been rehearsing her — gesture for gesture, breath for breath.

 The Nightmare